Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

 - Check if the carriage arm is hitting the top of the vat wall and is thus prevented from reaching Z0 to the bottom of the vat.
 - A simple fix is to add 4 washers as spacers to the 4 screws that secure the build plate to the ball joint assembly.

+### Unresponsive Z Carriage, LCD Inactive, Dead Fans.
+#### Symptoms
+- On boot, Z carriage does not move, touchscreen Z controls are unresponsive.
+LCD test shows nothing on screen, fans are dead.

+#### Causes and Suggested Fix
+- Bad shutdown, or power interruption, no matter how slight sometimes causes corruption to the EEPROM.
+- Download the factory defaults gcode file and reflash EEPROM.
+- Or update the firmware.

  ### Other Random Issues
  #### Symptoms
  - After you have tried all the fixes above, machine is still behaving abnormally.
 Possibly faulty Mainboard.